proteanhq/protean/docs/guides/compose-a-domain/activate-domain.md

 # Activate the domain

-Once a domain object is defined, the next step is to activate it.
+Once a domain is initialized, the next step is to activate it.

 A `Domain` in protean is always associated with a domain context, which can be used to bind an domain object implicitly to the current thread or greenlet.
 We